unascribed-archive/Correlated-Legacy/Terminal.md

 # ![](https://i.imgur.com/aicqVn4.png) Terminal

 The Terminal allows you to directly access the storage of a system.
 When right-clicked, it will open a GUI showing every item in the system, sorted by quantity.
-The search bar in the top right will allow you to search for items containing a literal case-sensitive string.
+The search bar in the top right will allow you to search for items containing a literal case-insensitive string.

 Possible actions are: